• WORK

 Specifically we developed the Website, Tumblr, Facebook and Twitter page, along with daily content.

-It was named one of the 13 best social media campaigns of 2013 by Postano.
+It was named one of the 13 best social media campaigns by Postano.
 And was featured on the cover of the New York Times .

 Awards: